 For example, consider practicing shooting center mass for self-defense . . .

 If you’re shooting a really tight group, if you’re stacking rounds on top of each other, you’re shooting too slowly.
-If you’re shooting too large a group, if you’re target looks like a large chunk of Swiss cheese, you’re shooting too fast.
+If you’re shooting too large a group, if your target looks like a large hunk of Swiss cheese, you’re shooting too fast.